astrowonk/gpxcsv/README.md

 ## Release Notes

+### 0.2.14

+* Fixes issue with gpx files that don't have children of the extension, i.e. no `TrackPointExtension` inside the `Extensions` tag.
 ### 0.2.11

 * Adds support for processing a `StringIo` object, which was necessary to use this code as the backend for a Dash web app, which encodes all files as base64 strings.